Choir combines NFL players’ love of gospel music, football

 “It is part of the electricity and ... the power of it,” Clinkscale said Wednesday evening.
 “It moves through everything, and I think that’s a big reason why so many of the guys come.
 You see some guys that you didn’t even realize were on a roster, but the spirit of the Lord brings us together, and it just happens.”

-Max Garcia, a Denver offensive lineman, and New Orleans receiver Austin Carr are the choir’s two active players and are expected to perform.
+Max Garcia, a Denver offensive lineman, and New Orleans receiver Austin Carr are two active players in the choir.
 Former stars such as Tim Brown, Emmitt Smith and Matt Forte and current stars Larry Fitzgerald and Russell Wilson are listed as presenters or honorees.

 Carr grew up singing in the church and got the itch to perform after visiting Broadway in high school.
 He started acting, playing piano and taking vocal training.
-He performed with the Super Bowl choir last year.
+He performed with the Super Bowl choir last year, but is not this year.

 He said he joined the choir because “I love to sing.
 I love God.
 It was just this opportunity to get involved.”

-The NFL-sanctioned choir will perform two songs at the sold-out event that’s being televised Saturday.
+The NFL-sanctioned choir will perform two songs at the sold-out event that’s being televised on BET Saturday.
+The event also will feature performances by Kirk Franklin, Koryn Hawthorne, Tasha Cobbs Leonard and The Winans.

 For Orlick Johnson, a former linebacker who played parts of two seasons and ended his career in 2000, the choir is a means for players to minister to each other.